anatol-helfenstein/BIS-3D/README.md

 ## Dataset of model outputs (soil pH maps [25m])

-The published dataset of the soil pH maps (model outputs) produced using the workflow in this repository are available for download: [Helfenstein et al. 2021, dataset](https://doi.org/10.4121/16451739.v1).
+The published dataset of the soil pH maps (model outputs) produced using the workflow in this repository are available for download: [Helfenstein et al., 2021, dataset](https://doi.org/10.4121/16451739.v1).
 The GeoTIFFs can e.g. be opened in a GIS software.
 The dataset includes mean predictions and estimates of the 5<sup>th</sup>, 50<sup>th</sup> (median), and 95<sup>th</sup> quantile, as well as the 90% prediction interval (PI90) and a categorical map of the accuracy thresholds ("none", A, AA, AAA) based on *GlobalSoilMap* specifications for Tier 4 products ([Arrouays et al., 2015](#references)).
 These maps are available for six standard depth layers from 0 cm to 5 cm, 5 cm to 15 cm, 15 cm to 30 cm, 30 cm to 60 cm, 60 cm to 100 cm and 100 cm to 200 cm, although the calibrated model can be used to predict at any user-defined depth layer between 0 m and 2 m.